kstastny/Talks/git-secret/presentation/slides/index.md

 ## The Bad

 - no direct Windows support for those to whom this matters
+    - some people may have problems setting up
 - reveal needs to run from root .git directory, sometimes confusing

 ***

 ## The Ugly

 - error messages not very helpful
-- secrets cannot be merged - developers need to be careful not to overwrite
+- secrets cannot be merged - conflicts in binary files
+- developers need to be careful not to overwrite each others stuff

+' overwrite - cannot be caught by code review

 ***